microsoft/vscode-docs/docs/python/coding-pack-python.md

 #### Gather extension

 The Gather extension adds the experimental Gather feature to the Python extension.
-With one button you’ll be able to select any notebook or Interactive Window cell and have Gather find and then copy all of the dependent code that was used to generate that cell's result into a new notebook or script.
+With one button, you'll be able to select any notebook or Interactive Window cell and have Gather find and then copy all of the dependent code that was used to generate that cell's result into a new notebook or script.

 1. Install the Gather extension from [Visual Studio marketplace](https://marketplace.visualstudio.com/items?itemName=ms-python.gather).